Key changes of the Gas Appliance Regulation. What do they mean for manufacturers and retailers of gas products?

-In March this year the European Commission published the new Gas Appliances Regulation but what are the key changes and what does it mean for manufacturers and retailers of Gas products?
+In March 2018 the European Commission published the new Gas Appliances Regulation but what are the key changes and what does it mean for manufacturers and retailers of Gas products?

 To answer this question we need to look back to the history of the Gas Appliances Directive (GAD) and the learning points from the implementation of that directive.
 It should be noted that the GAD dramatically increased the safety of gas appliances across Europe over its time in place and has been seen as a force for good.
 As with anything we should consider the learning points, reflect and improve on what we know.
 These points, where appropriate, have been worked into the new law.
 I will discuss a few of these below.

 The scope of the regulation remains pretty much the same as the GAD however there have been some clarifications to the scope and definitions which are of importance:

 - The definition of washing and cooking has been clarified as a definition to ensure legal certainty that products under these categories fall within the scope of the regulation.
 As an example, in the GAD “washing” was a category with little explanation.
 Does this include drying?
 It was assumed that this was the case however it was not clear in the text of the directive.
 There is now no doubt that there is.